assyrianic/Tagha/README.md

  - jnzl - checks if first 4 bytes of TOS is not zero then jumps to desired address if not zero.

  - call - jumps to an address of code and returns to original address if a `ret` opcode is executed.
+ - calls - pops 4 bytes off TOS and jumps that code address. works similar to `call` but uses stack.
+ - calla - pops 4 bytes off TOS as a memory address, retrives 4-byte datum from address, and jumps to the datum as a code address. works similar to `calls` but uses a function address stored in memory.
  - ret - returns to an original instruction address after using `call` opcode for subroutines/procedures.
  - reset - halts execution of program and refreshes VM data to 0.
  - halt - stops all execution.

 ## TODO list
-- [ ] remove callstack and use runtime stack for function calls.
 - [x] add call + ret instructions to support procedures.
 - [x] test call + ret for recursive functions.
 - [x] implementing a call stack and memory addressing means we would need a form of buffer overflow protection.
 - [x] expand opcodes to take various sizes of data and sources.
 What I mean is make a push and pop for a byte, word (2 bytes), dword (4 bytes), and qword (8 bytes).
-- [ ] add more opcodes for the arithmetic and comparisons so we can do packed vector mathematics easier.
-- [ ] add a form of referencing and dereferencing for memory and stack.
+- [x] add a form of referencing and dereferencing for memory and stack.
 - [ ] add API for host applications to embed this VM.
-- [ ] replace stack and callstack with an actual pointer.
+- [x] replace stack and ~~callstack~~ with an actual pointer.
 - [ ] design or think up Data, BSS, and Code format for bytecode binaries.
 - [ ] create format for libraries and headers.

 ## End Goals list
 - [ ] complete, seamless embeddability to C (and by extension C++) programs.
+As smooth as how Angelscript binds to C++.
 - [ ] complete as much as of the C standards are possible, including C11.
 - [ ] implement a compiler that generates the bytecode for this VM.
 - [ ] 64-bit version availability.